COSD-PANDA/datasd_council_report_2017/main/community.md

 ## Helping people get and use data

-Part of the success of an Open Data program can be measured by whether people, both inside and outside of the City, are using the data.
-Data & Analytics staff participates in community events to promote the Open Data Portal and the Data & Analytics program as well as teach people how to use the portal to download and analyze data.
+Part of the success of an Open Data program can be evaluated by whether people, both inside and outside of the City, are using the data.
+City staff participates in community events to promote the Open Data Portal and teach people how to use the portal to download and analyze data.

 ### Public speaking

 #### ODI camping trip
-Chief Data Officer Maksim Pecherskiy was invited join the Ocean Discovery Institute on a trip to Mexico to talk to high schoolers about why data matters.
+Chief Data Officer Maksim Pecherskiy was invited to join the Ocean Discovery Institute on a trip to Mexico to talk to high schoolers about why data matters.

 #### Strata
 Pecherskiy spoke on a panel at the Strata Data Conference about how the City used [Alation](https://alation.com/product/), a cataloging tool that can help City staff share knowledge about databases with each other, to help build the City’s [StreetsSD](http://streets.sandiego.gov/) map of street repair projects.

 #### Forbes Smart City conference
-A panel called “Hacking the City” at the Forbes Digital Revolution Summit featured CDO Maksim Pecherskiy along with the CIO of San Francisco and a director at 1776 Startup Incubator.
+A panel called “Hacking the City” at the Forbes Digital Revolution Summit featured Pecherskiy along with the CIO of San Francisco and a director at 1776 Startup Incubator.
 The panel addressed how data analytics and Smart City technologies are changing cities.

 #### UCSD data science lecture
-Pecherskiy spoke to data science students about what the Data & Analytics team does within the City of San Diego.
+Pecherskiy spoke to data science students about the budding analytics practice in the City of San Diego.

 #### Presentation to Dutch healthcare executives
 A group of about 40 executives in the Dutch healthcare industry visited the City after attending an Exponential Medicine Conference.
-This group heard a presentation about the Performance & Analytics Department in general, with a special focus on the City’s Data & Analytics work.
+This group heard a presentation about the Performance & Analytics Department in general, with a special focus on the City’s use of data.

 #### Smart Cities Connect Conference & Expo
 Data Scientist Arnaud Vedy participated in a panel about how to leverage the work of open data users to enrich the understanding of datasets by adding metadata.